arichylton/Coding-Assignment/READEME.md

-This is a coding assignment for Waterfield Technologies
+This is a coding assignment from Aric Hylton
 ---------------------------------------------------------

 Final code is in test.js.
 Just use the script 'npm test' to run the mocha unit tests.